Cornerstone

 Behind the Scenes at Cornerstone

-Cornerstone - the luncheon club outreach for the over-60s, has certainly increased in size since its conception in 1993.
-From it’s early provision of a simple bowl of soup, cob and hot pudding to less than a dozen guests, affectionately known as 'the Bids' , it now serves a four course meal (plus low alcohol wine and juice) cooked and served up by our hard working volunteers.
+Cornerstone - the luncheon club outreach for the over-sixties, has certainly increased in size since its conception in 1993.
+From it’s early provision of a simple bowl of soup, cob and hot pudding to less than a dozen guests, affectionally known as the ‘Bids’, it now serves a four-course meal (plus low alcohol wine and juice) cooked and served up by our hard-working volunteers.

-As there is now a potential of 56 “customers”.
-That’s 56 side plates, 56 sets of cutlery, 56 soup bowls, 56 dinner plates and subsequently, 56 dessert dishes and 112 wine/juice glasses!
+We now have a potential of 36 guests.
+That’s 36 side plates, 144 pieces of cutlery, 36 soup bowls, 36 dinner plates and subsequently, 36 dessert dishes and 72 wine/juice glasses!
 No wonder our poor washers-up think things are coming around twice…..in the case of the soup/dessert bowls, they are!!
-There’s also the tea/coffee cups and saucers, teaspoons, milk jugs, sugar bowls, mint dishes, breadbaskets etc. etc. etc!!!
+There’s also the tea/coffee cups and saucers, teaspoons, milk jugs, sugar bowls, sweet dishes, breadbaskets etc. etc. etc!!!

 To all who work so hard and selflessly serving our Bids in any way……… a huge thank you and God bless you.